OpenDSA/OpenDSA/Doc/source/Extensions.rst

     that label on the TODO.html page.

 NOTES
-    The ODSA preprocessor collects the description of the TODO directive (inside rst files) to create a TODO.rst file that lists all the desired AVs and Exercises grouped by type.
+    The ODSA preprocessor collects the descriptions (i.e., the text that follows the TODO directive) from the complete collection of RST files to create a separate TODO.rst file that lists all the desired AVs and Exercises grouped by type.
     The TODO.rst file should be included in the index.rst file to be part of the table of contents for the eBook.